ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 ---

-Over the 1970’s, the Czech museologist Zbynek Zbyslav Stránský introduces the discussion about the term "musealization", which was brought to the center of the theoretical debate in Museology.
+Over the 1970’s, the Czech museologist Zbynek Zbyslav Stránský introduces the discussion about the term “musealization”, which was brought to the center of the theoretical debate in Museology.
 Recent theories and critical reviews held in international forums, such as the International Committee for Museology (ICOFOM), and in Brazil, in the